-For each credit card or charge card account you have, you can add authorized users, often for free.
+Add authorized users: For each credit card or charge card account you have, you can add authorized users, often for free.
 In most cases you will have to provide a valid SSN for that user.
-Those extra cards can be used for Amex Sync offers.
+Those extra cards can be used for Amex Offers.

 - American Express Website: When you log into your Amex account, scroll down to the bottom of the Account Home page and look under “Amex Offers & Benefits”.
 You will see a few offers and can click “Load More” to see every available offer on that card.
 Once you’ve added an offer to your account, it will appear under the “Added to Card” section.
 Don’t do this yet, though!
 Once you add an offer to your account, the offer will disappear from other credit cards linked to the same Amex log-in.
 Keep reading to find out how to avoid that problem.